 A Spanish explorer and the first historian of Texas, Alvar Nunez Cabeza de Vaca sailed to North America from Spain in an expedition led by Panfilo de Narvaez in 1527.
-He and a group of some 300 men survived a hurricane near Cuba to land on the west coast of Florida, near present-day Tampa Bay in April 1528, claiming the land for Spain.
+He and a group of some 300 men survived a hurricane near Cuba to land on the west coast of Florida, near present-day Tampa Bay, in April 1528, claiming the land for Spain.
 Hearing from the natives that there was gold to the north, Narváez split up his men, and he and his followers began an overland expedition in May.
 However, the expedition was met with a series of hurricanes and violent conflicts with Native Americans, resulting in the deaths of many of the men.
-The difficult and distressing march northward finally landed the remaining men in the area of present-day St. Marks, Florida, near the end of July.
+The difficult and distressing march northward finally landed the remaining men near present-day St. Marks, Florida, near the end of July.

 In the meantime, the ship captain and the remaining men sailed to Mexico.
 Some 245 stranded men hastily made five make-shift rafts on which they sailed west, hoping to reach a Spanish settlement in Mexico.
 The rafts drifted along the northern part of the Gulf of Mexico, passing Pensacola Bay and the mouth of the Mississippi River.